 Diagnostic tests are performed if you have a breast abnormality or an abnormal screening test result.
 These tests are used to determine the type of abnormality found, and whether or not breast cancer is present.
 Diagnostic tests also are also used to gather more information if cancer is diagnosed, to guide decisions about treatment.

 Oncologic care encompasses the diagnosis, treatment, and management of breast cancer.
 Evaluation often begins with a biopsy to confirm the presence of cancerous cells and determine their specific characteristics, which informs treatment decisions.
-If a biopsy is needed, we facilitate that the same day or as soon as possible.
-Our team of breast specialists can then determine the next steps quickly.
+If a biopsy is needed, we facilitate it the same day or as soon as possible.
+Our team of breast specialists can then quickly determine the next steps.

 Treatment plans may include one or more of surgery, chemotherapy, radiation therapy, targeted therapy, or hormone therapy, tailored to the individual’s unique circumstances, such as tumor type, stage, and overall health.
 Survivorship care, addressing physical, emotional, and psychosocial aspects, is also integral to oncologic care, ensuring holistic support throughout the cancer journey and beyond.